 12) Perfect 5-Star Ratings Impact SEO

-Most businesses strive to get as many positive reviews as possible as they should.
+Most businesses strive to get as many positive reviews as possible they should.
 However, a myth exists about perfect 5-star Google ratings automatically ranking above listings under the 5-star mark.
 This is, of course, false, as most businesses won’t have a perfect 5-star rating.
 Research shows that customers are more likely to trust a rating slightly under 5.

 Alternative: Get as many reviews as possible without worrying about perfection